For:SML Support Staff

 SML Orbis2 Location Processing Table (all location codes normally used in SML cataloging; when to add (LC) by location; most common item types used by the location; team assignment for the location)

-SML Catalog Dept. Special Processing Instructions (for SML and special instructions for departmental libraries)
+SML Catalog Dept. General and Special Processing Instructions (for SML and special instructions for departmental libraries)

 Shelflisting overview (very detailed)